-Developed by Neversoft and published by Activision at the end of 1998 for PlayStation, Apocalypse is a third person shooter probably most well known for its use of actor Bruce Willis.
+Developed by Neversoft and published by Activision at the end of 1998 for PlayStation, Apocalypse is a third person shooter game probably most well known for its use of actor Bruce Willis.

 The Die Hard actor provided his likeness and voice for the main character but the original plan was much larger in scope.
 Originally Willis would take on the role of an AI-controlled partner called Trey Kincaid.
 Eventually the ‘buddy movie’ idea would be dropped in favour of Kincaid as the main playable character.
 This meant that Willis’ didn’t need to have as much dialogue and the end result sees him snapping off one-liners and the occasional brief bits of dialogue in cut-scenes.